Explore This Page

 The College of SEFS Postgraduate Research Policy & Procedures Handbook is a useful resource on postgraduate education, research supervision, and human resources policies and practice relevant for our postgraduate community.

-Postgraduate Training Modules
+Postgraduate Training Modules and Skills Centre

 The postgraduate training modules have been identified as generic and transferable skills relevant to PhD student education at University College Cork.
 Their relevance may vary upon experiential learning, disciplinary and professional development needs.
 PhD students may take a selection of these modules as part of their structured PhD or as stand alone modules where the credits would appear on the academic transcript of results (but not on the final degree parchment).